ashaker-2/Platform/Requiremets/Design/Application/DiagnosticMgr.md

  * It parses the command, dispatches it, and generates a response.
  * @param command Pointer to the received command structure.
  * @param response Pointer to the response structure to fill.
- * @return APP_OK on successful processing, APP_ERROR if processing fails.
+ * @return E_OK on successful processing, E_NOK if processing fails.
  */
 APP_Status_t DIAG_ProcessCommand(const Diag_Command_t *command, Diag_Response_t *response);